cabal-club/cable/readme.md

 Each post SHOULD contain the complete and valid body of a known post type, as specified below.

-If a post is parsed and the message's `post_len` indicates there are remaining bytes not mapping to any known field, the post SHOULD still be considered valid and those bytes retained.
-This is to permit new fields to be added to posts in the future without needing to define new post types.

 ##### 6.2.3.3 Channel List Response

 Respond with a list of names of known channels.